DissanayakeLYB/ProjectEuler-Python/README.md

-# Practise-CPP
+# ProjectEuler - Python

-this includes the practise questions from other sites such as project Euler, HackerRank, CodeWars, FreeCodeCamp or Codaccademy.
+This includes the practise questions from other sites such as project Euler, HackerRank, CodeWars, FreeCodeCamp or Codaccademy.